Lee appoints Wynn Christian Alabama regional president and director of local sales and marketing

-Lee Enterprises, Incorporated (NYSE: LEE), a leading provider of news, information and advertising in 77 markets, including the Dothan Eagle, announced today that Wynn Christian has been named president and director of local sales and marketing for the company’s Alabama region.
+Lee Enterprises Inc. (NYSE: LEE), a leading provider of news, information and advertising in 77 markets, including The Enterprise Ledger, announced Friday that Wynn Christian has been named president and director of local sales and marketing for the company’s Alabama region.
 The appointment is effective immediately.

-In addition to the Eagle, Lee’s Alabama region includes the Enterprise Ledger, Jackson County Floridan in Marianna, Eufaula Tribune and the Opelika-Auburn News.
+In addition to The Ledger, Lee’s Alabama region includes the Dothan Eagle, Eufaula Tribune, Opelika-Auburn News, and the Jackson County Floridan in Marianna.

 Additionally, Sam Williams, who is the currently regional advertising director in Dothan, has been named general manager at the Eagle.